LBHackney-IT/mat-process-thc/README.md

-# Manage a Tenancy - Tenancy & Household Check
+# Manage a Tenancy - Tenancy and Household Check

 ## Technical overview